Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 116 trips per day across all routes, which translates to about 10 weekly trips per stop.
+On average, there are 116 trips per day across all routes, translating to around 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport